What is a Level Production Strategy and How Does it Work?

 The level production strategy also has a few disadvantages, including:

 One of the main disadvantages of the level production strategy is that it can lead to stockouts.
 That is because businesses must produce a fixed number of products, regardless of customer demand.
-If customer demand increases, businesses could find themselves without enough products to meet demand.

-It can lead to overstock.
+It can lead to overstock

 One more downside to this strategy is that it can lead to inventory buildup, as the product is produced even if there is no demand for it.

-It can be inflexible.
+It can be inflexible

 Another disadvantage of the level production strategy is that it can be severe.
 This is because businesses must commit to producing a certain amount of product, even if customer demand changes.
 This can make it difficult for companies to respond to changes in the market.

-It can be costly
+It can be expensive

 Conclusion